Tarom County: Administrative divisions

+Tarom County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Geology

 Tarom is part of the Tarom-Hashtjin Metallogenic Province, which is one of the most important epithermal regions in Iran.
 Lead, zinc, copper, iron, and manganese are prevalent.
 Compared to the Hashtjin part, copper and iron are more widespread in Tarom.
 The average copper content of plutonic bodies ranges from 220 to 260 ppm.
 Lead, zinc, and silver content are 600, 800, and 8 ppm respectively.

 Gold deposits are found mixed in with some copper deposits, such as at Khalifeloo, Abbasabad, and Chargar.
 There are also gold deposits at Asadi and Ghez Ghal'e.
 Tarom also has relatively more alunite deposits than Hashtjin, including ones at Yuzbash Chay, Kamar Rud, Nasr Abad, Sirdan, Zajkan, and Zajkandi.
 There are also minor tungsten deposits, such as at Kuhian.
 Sericitization is less widespread in Tarom than in Hashtjin, and "greisen-type metasomatism" has not been reported in Tarom.